Volunteer Opportunities at Mercy Health Saint Mary's

 Warren Reynolds Library (Daytime)

-Provide assistance to oncology patients and their families through the services in the Lacks Cancer Center’s Warren Reynolds Library.
+Provide assistance to oncology patients and their families through the services in Mercy Health Lacks Cancer Center’s Warren Reynolds Library.
 Assist with various needs in the library including light research, re-shelving materials and delivery of requested materials.
 Most helpful to be comfortable with computers/technology.